 Players can make use of Stadia’s State Share feature, which serves as an invite link to whichever game supports it.
 By clicking the link, you’ll be brought into the game at a specific point — wherever it’s saved and can be accessed from any device that Stadia supports.
 It’s like an enhanced version of a save state, but with added benefits.

-Game developers and publishers will have an easier time getting their games into the hands of players, as well.
-When watching a YouTube advertisement for a game from a company’s official channel, there will now be a button you can click to instantly start playing the game.
+Game developers and publishers have an easier time getting their games into the hands of players, as well.
+When watching a YouTube advertisement for a game from a company’s official channel, there is a button you can click to instantly start playing the game.
 Because there is no download necessary, you can get from watching the video to playing the game in less than five seconds.

 Pricing and availability

 With Google Stadia, there are two options to choose from, depending on what you want.
 Xbox Cloud Gaming only provides one option.
 Here’s a closer look:

 Stadia (Free): Any game you purchase streams in 1080p at 60 fps.
 You also have access to demos, free-to-play weekends, and two free games anyone can play.

 Stadia Pro ($10/month): Any game you purchase streams up to 4K at 60 fps.
 You also have access to a select library of games you can play for free and discount pricing so long as the subscription is active.
 Demos, free-to-play weekends, and two free games are also made available.

 Stadia is available in more than 20 countries including the United States, France, Germany, Denmark, and more.
 Google provides a complete list.

 Xbox Game Pass Ultimate ($15/month): This subscription combines Xbox Game Pass for Xbox, Xbox Game Pass for Windows 10, and Xbox Live into one monthly subscription.
 This plan is required to play the cloud-enabled Game Pass games and includes all the benefits of Xbox Game Pass, Xbox Live access, and Games With Gold.